ekko-realtime/deploy/README.md

-# Welcome to your CDK JavaScript project!

-This is a blank project for JavaScript development with CDK.
+# Ekko Deployment

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.

 ## Useful commands